lucasvolkmer/d2l-en-branch/chapter_installation/index.md

 ## Instalando o *Framework* e o pacote `d2l`

-Before installing the deep learning framework, please first check whether or not you have proper GPUs on your machine (the GPUs that power the display on a standard laptop do not count for our purposes).
-If you are installing on a GPU server, proceed to :ref:`subsec_gpu` for instructions to install a GPU-supported version.

-Otherwise, you can install the CPU version as follows.
-That will be more than enough horsepower to get you through the first few chapters but you will want to access GPUs before running larger models.

 Antes de instalar o *Framework* de *Deep Learning*, primeiro verifique se você tem ou não GPUs adequadas em sua máquina
 (as GPUs que alimentam a tela em um laptop padrão